Kongo Central: History

 At the time of independence, the area now encompassing Kongo Central was part of the greater province of Léopoldville, along with the capital city of Kinshasa and the districts of Kwango, Kwilu and Mai-Ndombe.
 Under Belgian colonial rule, the province was known as Bas-Congo (as in "Lower Congo River") and was renamed Kongo Central after independence.

 Under the regime of Mobutu Sese Seko from 1965 to 1997, the Congo river was renamed as Zaire.
 The province was named as Bas-Zaïre.
 The name was later reverted to Bas-Congo.
 It was subsequently renamed as Kongo Central in 2015.

 Geography

-Kongo Central is the only province in the country with an ocean coastline; it has narrow frontage on the Atlantic Ocean.
-It borders the provinces of Kinshasa to the north-east, Kwango to the east, and the Republic of Angola to the south as well as the Republic of the Congo and Cabinda to the north.
+Kongo Central is the only province in the country with an ocean coastline; it has narrow frontage on the Atlantic Ocean to the west.
+It borders the city-province of Kinshasa to the north-east, the province of Kwango to the east, and the Republic of Angola to the south as well as the Republic of the Congo and Cabinda to the north.